-Sales of thirsty GT’s were badly hit with the 70′s fuel crisis and also Company Developments also suffered financial problems William Wilson put the company into administration in late in 1974.
-Aston Martin, the company that had virtually never posted a profit, almost disappeared.
+Sales of thirsty GT’s were badly hit with the mid 70’s fuel crisis and the new owners of AML, Company Developments also suffered financial problems.
+William Wilson put the company into administration in late in 1974.
+Aston Martin Lagonda, the company that had virtually never posted a profit, almost disappeared.
 But, thankfully, a multinational consortium of enthusiastic businessmen took over in 1975 and full production began again.

 In 1980, AML demonstrated their engineering skills with the unveiling of the fantastic gull-winged Bulldog.
 Only one 200mph machine was constructed, and it remains the only mid-engined road car Aston Martin have ever built.